 Seasonal tastes like rhubarb are great to feature on menus.
-Serious Pie focuses on “Seasonal with a Twist” – their rhubarb yogurt with pistachio butter is a savoury twist on the flavor of rhubarb.
+Serious Pie focuses on “Seasonal with a Twist” – their rhubarb yogurt with pistachio butter is a savoury twist on the flavour of rhubarb.

 Lots of seasonal fruits and vegetables can be updated.
 Try strawberries, balsamic vinegar, and black pepper on vanilla ice cream for a twist.
 Think about using sweet and heat in a recipe like peaches with jalapeno honey as a glaze for grilled chicken!

 When I hear about restaurants that are worth booking a plane ticket for, I know Copine in Seattle belongs on the list.